QinyuanWu/SymCrypt-CBMC/README.md

 # Introduction
 SymCrypt is the core cryptographic function library currently used by Windows.
+This version contains formal verification work in the [CBMC](https://github.com/QinyuanWu/SymCrypt-CBMC/tree/main/CBMC) folder.
+Function and loop contracts are annotated directly on the relevant source code.

+# CBMC
+To learn more about CBMC and proofs specifically, review the [CBMC training material](https://model-checking.github.io/cbmc-training/) and [CPROVER documentation](https://diffblue.github.io/cbmc/cprover_documentation.html).
+The `cbmc/proofs` directory contains CBMC proofs.
+In order to run these proofs you will need to install CBMC and other tools by following the instructions [here](https://model-checking.github.io/cbmc-training/installation.html).

 ## History
 The library was started in late 2006 with the first sources committed in Feb 2007.